artificialstarlight/mush-room/README.md

 Run "pip install requirements.txt" in the folder.
 You must have pip and Python 3.x installed.

-The mush-room-client.exe is meant for my instance of the server which is hosted using AWS.
+The mush-room-client.exe was meant for my instance of the server which was hosted using AWS.
 It was compiled from Python to .exe using PyInstaller, so some antiviruses may flag it as a false positive.

 To run locally, run mush-server2.py.
 You can change the value of the variable using a text editor.